Uinta Mountains

 Like most mountain ranges, it seems to rain almost daily up here.
 With rain, comes lightning.

 And lightning can be deadly in the Uinta Mountains.
 If it looks like a storm is brewing, take cover.
-Stay off ridges and mountain tops.
-And away from lonely trees.
+Stay off ridges, mountain tops and away from lonely trees.

 With altitude and moisture come the hazards of extreme temperature changes.
 And rapid ones.
 Once again, it rains just about every day up here.
-And it can hail … even snow … in August.
+It can hail … even snow … in August.

 Bring clothing that will protect you from rain.
 Temperatures can plummet quickly up here.
 Plan on having the clothing, food, and gear with you that will keep you warm and dry.

 High altitude means thinner atmosphere.
 Such conditions mean that sunburn occurs much more quickly than at lower altitudes.
-And can be a lot more severe.
+It can, consquently, be a lot more severe because of this.

 Although not as bad as in some parts of where I grew up in western Canada, Uinta mosquitoes are everywhere.
-And will overwhelm you if you aren’t prepared.
+They'll overwhelm you if you aren’t prepared.
 Bring a good repellent.

 During the summer of 2009, five black bears were shot and killed as a result of encounters with humans.
 Strange.